top of page

 • Is sharp, severe, or radiates down your leg

-• Gets worse over time
+• Worsens over time

 • Comes with numbness, tingling, or weakness in your legs

-…it’s time to get a proper assessment.
+…it’s time to seek a proper assessment.

 The Bottom Line